 - -- notebook or loose-leaf paper

 - -- writing instrument (pencil/pen)

 - -- Required books:

-- Ender's Game by Orson Scott Card
+- The War of the Worlds by H.G.
+Wells (or with parent's approval, Ender's Game by Orson Scott Card)

 - Animal Farm by George Orwell

 - The Tempest by William Shakespeare

 - The Valley of Fear (A Sherlock Holmes Mystery) by Sir Arthur Conan Doyle

 - The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson

 Annotation Tools (pick one or more of these to assist you in your annotation):

 - -- orange, pink, blue, yellow, green, purple, red highlighters

 - -- colored pencils

 - -- sticky notes

-As of: 10/17/2023 Page 39 of 191
+As of: 3/7/2024 Page 42 of 214

-English 1 HS - Mon only - Mary Bell
+English 1 HS - MON - M. Bell

 Class #: 408 Teacher: Mary Bell Grades: 9, 10, 11, 12

 Class Schedule: Mon Only Class Time: 8:30 - 9:29

-Fee(s): Tuition Supply Fee
+Fee(s): Supply Fee

-\$60.00 \$25.00
+\$65.00 \$35.00

 Description:

 Counting as one high school English credit, this class provides an integrated learning system using Progeny Press curriculum that focuses on thinking and communication skills using literature as a base.
-Reading four books per year, students will focus on vocabulary, reading comprehension, grammar, punctuation, writing, and analytical and critical thinking.
+While reading four books per year, students will focus on vocabulary, reading comprehension, grammar, punctuation, writing, and analytical and critical thinking.
 The particular titles were chosen to be fun and interesting, to cover some of the major groups of literature, and to challenge students to think well.
 Upon the completion of each book, a writing assignment will be given incorporating some of the basic Institute for Excellence in Writing skills.
-Titles to be read are: Macbeth by William Shakespeare A Christmas Carol by Charles Dickens The Hiding Place by Corrie Ten Boom The Hobbit by J.R.R.
-Tolkien Zoom is available for this class in the event of illness ONLY.
-Students are limited to two Zoom sessions per semester for illness.
-Contact Mrs. Bell via Jupiter Post or via text (214-707-0333) at least one hour before class to initiate the Zoom option.
-Students/Parents must read, sign, and turn in THEO's Statement of Remote Learning and Expectations document at the beginning of the school year if you want to have this option available.
+Titles to be read are:

+Macbeth by William Shakespeare A Christmas Carol by Charles Dickens The Hiding Place by Corrie Ten Boom The Hobbit by J.R.R.
+Tolkien

+Zoom is NOT available for this class.

 Homework: 2-3 hours per week Meeting only one hour per week, the success of this class rests upon the student's diligence to complete all assigned homework.
 A syllabus will be handed out the first class period to give both the students and parents a clear description of assignments and expectations for the entire year.
 The syllabus will also be posted on Jupiter Grades.
-Supplies: Students are expected to bring to the first class: 3 ring binder with notebook paper set of notebook dividers Macbeth by William Shakespeare Students are expected to bring to every class:
+Supplies: Students are expected to bring to the first class: 3 ring binder with notebook paper set of 5 notebook dividers Macbeth by William Shakespeare Students are expected to bring to every class:

 English binder notebook paper any assigned homework book being currently read

 Books: may be purchased anywhere (suggest Half Price Books or Amazon.com).
 For Macbeth, we will use Macbeth (Shakespeare Made Easy) - ISBN-13: 978-0812035711.
 No specific editions are required for the other books.
 It is strongly advised that all four titles be purchased before class begins.
 "I don't have the book yet," will not be an accepted excuse for late homework, thus resulting in a lower grade.

-As of: 10/17/2023 Page 40 of 191
+As of: 3/7/2024 Page 43 of 214

 English 2 - High School - Wed only - Jensen

 Class #: 670 Teacher: Nathan Jensen Grades: 9, 10, 11, 12

 Class Schedule: Wed Only Class Time: 2:30 - 3:59

 Fee(s): Supply Fee

 \$65.00 \$25.00

 Description:

 English 2 is a literature-based, non-cumulative, complete English class taught to build confidence in analysis, understanding, and writing for high school students.
 This course will serve as a high school English credit.
 Skills taught will include annotation, literary analysis, and advanced composition.
 This class will focus on preparing students for college-level analysis, discussion, and writing.
 All writing levels are welcome: whether writing is a strength or weakness, this class will help to raise or polish up your essay writing skills.

 Required Books: